Niko Bianconi: Juventus

 In July 2010 Bianconi was signed by Serie A club Juventus on a 5-year contract on a co-ownership deal.
 The club swapped Bianconi with Fausto Rossi.
 Both players were valued €1 million at that time thus 50% registration rights worth €500,000.

 Bianconi scored a hat-trick in 2011 Torneo di Viareggio, which he became the top-scorer of Juve in that tournament with only 3 goals.

 In July 2011 Bianconi returned to Vicenza.
-Bianconi wore №97 shirt.
+Bianconi wore No.97 shirt.

-However, after only 1 appearance in half-season for the first team (and 6 more for the U20 team as one of the four born 1991 overage player in Campionato Nazionale Primavera), Bianconi left for Belgian club Visé, wearing №45 shirt.
+However, after only 1 appearance in half-season for the first team (and 6 more for the U20 team as one of the four born 1991 overage player in Campionato Nazionale Primavera), Bianconi left for Belgian club Visé, wearing No.45 shirt.

 In August 2012, he was loaned to Lega Pro Seconda Divisione side Poggibonsi.

 On 28 August 2013 Bianconi moved to Gavorrano.
 He fail to score regularly with only 5 starts.
 He rarely played in the second half of season, after the club signed Simone Malatesta and Francesco Zizzari as forwards.

 Vicenza return

 On 20 June 2014 Vicenza bought back Bianconi for €600,000, with Carlo Pinsoglio return to Turin on the same day, for €700,000.
-He was awarded №17 shirt.
+He was awarded No.17 shirt.
 Bianconi signed a 3-year deal.

 On 5 January 2015 he was signed by Savona on a temporary deal.

 On 22 July 2015 Bianconi was signed by Lucchese on a temporary deal, as part of the deal of Filip Raičević.